An1s9n/odds-game/README.md

 ## getting started

-1. Ensure you have at least JDK 17 and Maven 3 installed on your machine
+1. Ensure you have at least JDK 17 and updated Maven installed on your machine
-2. Run `git clone git@github.com:An1s9n/odds-game.git` to clone this repository and `cd` into it
+2. Run `git clone git@github.com:An1s9n/odds-game.git` to clone the repository and `cd odds-game` into cloned repository
 3. Run `mvn test` to ensure the application builds successfully
 4. Run `mvn spring-boot:run` to boot the application
 5. Go to [swagger-ui](http://localhost:8080/api/v1/swagger-ui.html) and you are ready to explore the API!